dprojects/Woodworking/README.md

-Woodworking workbench is mainly intended for creating simple cabinets for home or garage.
-However it has many solutions to speed up and make more simple typical carpentry work and other CAD projects.
-I hope you will find something for yourself here.
+Woodworking workbench was designed primarily for creating simple cabinets for your home or garage.
+However, it includes many features that will make everyday carpentry and other CAD projects easier and faster.
+I hope you will find something you enjoy here.

 **Key features:**
 * Quick start and fast process of creating the main structure of the furniture via [magicStart](https://github.com/dprojects/Woodworking/tree/master/Docs#how-to-start---magicstart).